 What Is in a Toothpaste?

-Over the past few centuries, toothpaste have evolved from being a white, tooth powder made of ashes of ox hooves, burnt eggshells, and pumice, to being the thick, white paste that we all know today.
+Over the past few centuries, toothpaste have evolved from a white, tooth powder made of ashes of ox hooves, burnt eggshells, and pumice, to the thick, white paste that we all know today.
 Toothpaste now come in a variety of formulations and flavors depending on its intended use and user.
-That said, they all contain similar ingredient that are used as a base component.
+While the specific ingredients can vary depending on the brand and type of toothpaste, there are some common components found in most toothpastes.

 As seen, there are numerous ingredients in a toothpaste, and these are all designed to clean your teeth, freshen your breath, and prevent tooth decay.

-Adding on, there are many other options to remove plaque and freshen up your breath.
+Adding on, there are many other alternatives to remove plaque and freshen up your breath.
 For instance, mouthwash contain antiseptic ingredients that can not only kill harmful bacteria in your mouth but also freshen your breath.
-On the other hand, flossing helps to remove food particles and plaque between the teeth and along the gum line.
+Flossing also work well to remove food particles and plaque between the teeth and along the gum line.
+However, these alternatives may not provide the same level of fluoride protection or the comprehensive cleaning that toothpaste offers.

 You may be interested in: Can Toothpaste in Your Eyes Make You Go Blind?